facebookarchive/hack-langspec/spec/16-classes.md

 * Methods – the computations and actions that can be performed by the class ([§§](16-classes.md#methods), [§§](16-classes.md#methods-with-special-semantics)).
 * Constructor – the actions required to initialize an instance of the class ([§§](16-classes.md#constructors))
 * Destructor – the actions to be performed when an instance of the class is no longer needed ([§§](16-classes.md#destructors)).
+*	Type constant – a way of parameterizing class types without using generics.

 A number of names are reserved for methods with special semantics, which user-defined versions must follow.
 These are described in ([§§](16-classes.md#methods-with-special-semantics)).